 In a penetrating analysis it was found that one way in which income inequality may contribute to militancy is the better life options possibility that become available by joining the militant ranks to be a somebody in society.

-It was also apparent that many people joined the militants to improve their livelihoods by using the terrorist hierarchy in a leadership role so that they were enabled to share in the spoils that the terrorists collected or looted.
+It was also apparent that many people joined the militants to improve their livelihoods, sharing in the spoils that terrorists collected or looted.
 According to the result of the survey 63% of the households agreed with this view (Annex-1, Fig 39).

-A strange finding to emerge from the survey was when some key informants disclosed that besides the enrichment of terrorists that became possible after cutting the trees of the rich landlords or destroying and looting rich household, was the money made by selling the rubble of destroyed schools and hospitals.
-It denied the use of government buildings in time of war.
-When the troops came to fight, the buildings became operational bases and rest and recreation centers.
-Hence destroying them denied space to the military while the rubble could be sold to earn livelihoods.
+Households in Swat were unanimous in their response to questions related to poverty and development.
+Our FGDs and key informant interviews told the same tale of the failure of the State to provide services in education, health and other sectors to the people of Swat.
+As a result of this deficit the population of Swat was exposed to increasing vulnerability due to underdevelopment; such vulnerability is the reverse side of human marginality.
+It is immaterial whether marginality is spatial or related to an individual; marginality makes any society brittle and open to fragmentation.

-At the same time we find that manipulation by intelligence agencies to protect their Jihadi infrastructure ensured that the terrorists continued to prosper and even grow and contest territory.
-It is ironic that despite so many rebellions against the state, Sufi Mohammad and his elk continue to prosper without a trial under sedition and rebellion against the state.
-Until such people are brought to justice and prosecuted the situation will not improve.
+Some key informants interviewed for this survey disclosed that the terrorists, as well as cutting the trees of rich landlords or destroying and looting rich households, made money by selling the rubble of destroyed schools and hospitals.
+These were destroyed partly to prevent government forces from occupying and using them.

-On Feb 12, 1994 the Supreme Court of Pakistan made a land mark decision ordering the government of KP that Malakand Division should not be governed under special provisions since these were discriminatory and violative of the Fundamental Rights provided under the Constitution.
-Both the Federal and Provincial governments choose to ignore what was a far reaching decision.
+Other factors also led to Swat becoming a Jihadist centre.
+Rather earlier, one attempt to reduce Swat’s potential for fostering Jihadists had been made when, on February 12, 1994 the Supreme Court of Pakistan made a land mark decision, ordering the government of KP that Malakand Division should not be governed under special provisions since these were discriminatory and violative of the Fundamental Rights provided under the Constitution.
+Both the Federal and Provincial governments choose, however, to ignore this far reaching decision.
 Instead of implementing it, the government let matters drift.
-Sufi Mohammad who had returned from Afghanistan after spending time with the Taliban in Kabul created the TNSM to counter the attempt by the Supreme Court decision to mainstream Malakand; Circumstantial audience suggests that he was manipulated into doing so by different forces interested in maintaining the status quo in Swat.
+Sufi Mohammad, who had returned from Afghanistan after spending time with the Taliban in Kabul, created the TNSM to counter the attempt by the Supreme Court decision to mainstream Malakand; Circumstantial evidence suggests that he was manipulated into doing so by different forces interested in maintaining the status quo in Swat.
+How, then, did the government’s failure to implement a policy to mainstream Swat lead to increased militancy in the area?

 The following were the main parties in this matter by relying on expediency that prevented the mainstreaming of Swat and created space for the militants: